montogeek/laravel-docs-es/errors.md

 	'log' => 'single'

-Out of the box, Laravel supported `single`, `daily`, and `syslog` logging modes.
+Out of the box, Laravel supported `single`, `daily`, `syslog` and `errorlog` logging modes.
 However, you are free to customize the logging for your application as you wish by overriding the `ConfigureLogging` bootstrapper class.

 ### Error Detail